The old adage, “Curiosity killed the cat,” warns of the dangers of venturing too far into the unknown.

 Energy as a key component of cognition

-Psychologists and neurologists are increasingly in agreement on the interdependence of cognition and emotion.
-[Pessoa 2009]
+This primal language is closely linked to the rational language of cognition and psychologists and neurologists are increasingly in agreement on the interdependence of cognition and emotion.

-We are now going to look at two reasons why following your interest and acting on your curiosity is so important to the optimisation of your thinking skills.
+We are now going to look at two reasons why following your interest and acting on your curiosity is so important to the optimization of your thinking skills.

 How can you improve your capability to learn and communicate?